Recently this mag has been asked for advice from users suffering from suspected PHISHING spam mail.

 Thunderbird Mail Client taking ages to do things?- Try compacting the mail account, after you've done your file housekeeping.
 Do you really need to keep years' worth of old mails?.
 Use archives for a purpose, its easy to open new boxes as yearly sub-folders.
 Then remember to trim them down and perhaps see what you forgot to do.
 Then drag the folders down to ‘Local Folders’ for storage.

 Use free Cloud accounts to back-up or even synchronise accounts.
 Amazon use Cloud with Kindle and offer a free 5gb, Microsoft offer free Cloud using their mail sign-in; Google gmail offers 15Gb free.
 Apple offer iCloud.
 Its a useful intermediate stop for your files.
 Its becoming very widespread in its use, often you dont realise.

 With Microsoft Cloud OneDrive you can access the latest versions of MS Office for free (Lite Versions but still very useful).
 It saves what you've done into its Cloud but you can download back to you when you want.

 Run a business?
 Back-Up is essential.
 A 1Tb stand-alone hard disk could save a lot of anxiety if used to back-up QuickBooks or Sage on a weekly basis.
 Perhaps use Cloud for day to day, then download to your h/d weekly?
 If you're running an office accounts system without cloud/physical you are taking a big risk.

-Windows10 - we hope you’ve had a smoothish transition to W10.
-The offer finished on July 29th and support for W7 and W8 will diminish.
 As W10 is not dvd based it is linked into your BIOS, and its a good idea to find out its (your) ID number (5 sets of 5 characters together with its install Product key.
+It will probably be linked to your Microsoft Outlook mail account whith which you sign-in.
 Should you need to fresh install W10 these will be indispensible.
 Make a note and store separately.